 This risk refers to the possibility that you won’t be able to reinvest a bond’s coupon payments at a rate similar to the current return.
-This risk can be mitigated somewhat because falling interest rates will increase the market price of the bond.
+This risk can be mitigated somewhat, because falling interest rates will increase the market price of the bond.
 Reinvestment risk is highest with high coupon rates and long reinvestment periods.

 CDs also come with reinvestment risk because when a CD matures, you may not be able to invest the money at the same rate.
-At the same time, if rates increase after you’ve purchased the CD, you won’t be able to take advantage of the higher return due to the fact that most CDs require you to leave your money alone until the term ends, or get hit with an early withdrawal penalty.
+At the same time, if rates increase after you’ve purchased the CD, you won’t be able to take advantage of the higher return due to the fact that most CDs require you to leave your money alone until the term ends or get hit with an early withdrawal penalty.

 8. Price risk

-Price risk relates to the impact changing interest rates have on the market price of the bond.
+Price risk relates to the impact that changing interest rates have on the market price of the bond.
 Bondholders with shorter time horizons, such as short-term traders, have the greatest exposure to price risk because they might sell a bond before they even receive a coupon payment.

 Fixed-income investing may come with less volatility than investing in the stock market, but that doesn’t mean it comes with guaranteed returns or no risk.